When to Use SciFinder?

 University of Texas SciFinder Help & FAQ Excellent resource with many search tips (salts, polymers, language, refine, analyze, ...)

 Schedule of availability SciFinder is essentially available 24/7 with a few exceptions (for database maintenance)

 SciFinder from Chemical Abstracts Service contains journal and patent literature (Chemical Abstracts) with references from 1907 - present, substance data (Registry), chemical reactions (CASREACT), chemical regulatory data (CHEMLIST), and chemical suppliers (CHEMCATS).
 It also contains the tables of contents of over 1700 journals.
 It is the online version of Chemical Abstracts.

-- You will need to create an account (free for students, faculty, and staff) to access SciFinder Web.
+- Create an Account: You will need to create an account (free for students, faculty, and staff) to access SciFinder Web.